 Case 3: I use YAZIO, Apple Health, and another fitness tracker.

 When using other fitness apps or pedometers, it is possible that they record data at the same time.

 To avoid mistakes, please check the following:

-In the first case, we ask you to activate the transfer of activity energy to Apple Health only for the fitness tracker or YAZIO.
-You can set this in your phone settings -> Health -> Data Access & Devices -> YAZIO (or the other fitness tracker) -> Allow YAZIO to write Data: Active Energy (disable & enable).
+In the first case, you should activate the transfer of activity energy to Apple Health only for the fitness tracker or YAZIO.
+You can set this in your phone settings > Health > Data Access & Devices > YAZIO (or the other fitness tracker) > Allow YAZIO to write Data: Active Energy (disable & enable).

 Please ensure that the reading permission is maintained.

-In the second case, please adjust the prioritisation of the data sources.
-YAZIO should be prioritised lower than the other fitness tracker to achieve a more accurate result.
+In the second case, please adjust the prioritization of the data sources.
+YAZIO should be prioritized lower than the other fitness tracker to achieve a more accurate result.

-You can adjust the prioritisation under Browse -> Activity -> Active Energy -> Data Sources & Access -> Edit -> Data Sources -> you can edit the ranking of data sources via the three lines on the right.
+You can adjust the prioritization under Browse > Activity > Active Energy > Data Sources & Access > Edit > Data Sources: You can edit the ranking of data sources via the three lines on the right.